 These hit the market with the original streaming service, Napster, in 2001 and began a movement that would revolutionize music for the masses.
 You pay a set fee each month and have access to the services extensive library wherever you are; these often include millions of songs, and more often than not, you’ll find what you’re looking for.
 Some bands/artists have exclusive deals with certain streaming sites, so doing a bit of research into what’s on offer before choosing your service is advised.

-Following Napster came Spotify in 2008 and it further revolutionized the industry, offering more than just an album, they brought live sets and special offerings to the table, and artists were able to provide music in a new way.
-This way of streaming took off, and competitors started to arise, the most notable for challenging Spotify was Apple Music which came to us in 2015 and put up a fierce rivalry by bringing something else to the table, radio.
-I know what you’re thinking, radio’s been around for years, but not in this way, Apple Music had dedicated radio shows to certain styles of music 24/7 and offered special content that hadn’t been seen before.
-National radio DJs were changing alliance to get a piece of the action, and something incredible was born.
-Still to this day, Spotify and Apple Music battle it out as the top streaming services and give the listener both individual and incredible content.
-Something to note as well with these services is that you’re able to download music to your device for when you don’t have any mobile data or access to wifi, meaning you can listen wherever, whenever.
+Following Napster came Spotify in 2008.
+It further revolutionized the industry, offering more than just an album.
+They brought live sets and special offerings to the table, and artists could provide music in a new way.
+Now any artist could buy Spotify plays to boost exposure and awareness of their talent.
+This way of streaming took off, and competitors started to arise.
+The most notable for challenging Spotify was Apple Music, which came to us in 2015 and put up a fierce rivalry by bringing something else to the table, radio.
+I know what you’re thinking; radio’s been around for years, but not in this way; Apple Music had dedicated radio shows to certain styles of music 24/7 and offered special content that hadn’t been seen before.
+National radio DJs were changing alliances to get a piece of the action, and something incredible was born.
+To this day, Spotify and Apple Music battle it out as the top streaming services and give the listener both individual and incredible content.
+Something to note and these services are that you’re able to download music to your device for when you don’t have any mobile data or wifi access, meaning you can listen wherever, whenever.

-If your someone that likes to go to local gigs and to discover upcoming artists, then doing this while traveling may prove to be difficult, especially if you’re unable to find a music venue.
-This is where apps such as Soundcloud come in handy, a completely open platform for anyone and everyone to upload their music for the public to listen to.
+Suppose you like to go to local gigs and discover upcoming artists.
+Doing this while traveling may prove difficult, especially if you’re unable to find a music venue.
+This is where apps such as Soundcloud come in handy, a completely open platform for anyone to upload their music for the public to listen to.
 A brilliant way of getting your local gig fix while on the move, there have been artists signed through this platform so you can still discover your new favorite local band.

-Music is something we should all have a connection with, it’s emotive and brings us happiness.
+Music is something we should all have a connection with; it’s emotive and brings us happiness.
 You may not have found music you love just yet, but try and stay connected; chart music isn’t the only sound out there, so delve further into the history books and give new music a chance.
-The development of technology means we can continuously be listening to music, no matter where we are, and that’s something really special.
+The development of technology means we can continuously listen to music, no matter where we are, and that’s something really special.
 Never be left in silence again!